NikodemGapski/colubris-engine/src/component/component.md

 # Component

-A component is a piece of code that can be attached to a gameobject and that is allowed to access its members freely.
-Certain component implementations are available by default (like `Transform`, `Mesh`, `Collider`), but they can also be written by the developer.
+A component is a piece of code that can be attached to a gameobject and that is allowed to access its public members freely.
+Certain component implementations are available by default (like `Transform`, `Mesh`, or `Collider`), but new ones can be designed by the developer.

-Each gameobject can only have one instance of a given component type, since all components are registered in an unordered_map with their types as keys.
+> Each gameobject can only have one instance of a given component type, since all components are registered in an unordered_map with their types as keys.

 ## Interface